syncopika/learningJS/data_structures/readme.md

     and each node's right subtree is larger. also, each node's value should be comparable.

     useful for sorting (i.e. treesort), because the tree can be traversed in-order (left node, parent node, right node) to produce the nodes in sorted order.

+    this one has a printTree function, which displays the tree in a nice, graphical way! however, I've only tested up to trees with a depth of 3 (3 rows), and it looks kinda bad for degenerate trees.
+    But it's cool!

 ##6. weighted graph
     a graph is a set of vertices. since this one is weighted, it means that for any connection between two vertices, there is a weight (positive integer) associated with that connection (also called an 'edge').